FZambia/django-expand/README.md

 * Open your browser - go to '/contact/' location and enjoy result!

-* `--append` command line flag can help you to create anothe model from the same app.
+* `--append` command line flag can help you to create another model from the same app.

 Limitations